By: Adrienne and Stephanie Vendetti, Co-Founders of How to be a Redhead

 Hereditary Hair Loss (aka HHL for reference in this post) runs in our family.
 We are from an Italian family where many of our relatives have experienced early stages of hair loss — whether they are redhead, brunette or blonde.
 The effect is hair loss or thinning right on the scalp.

 Our grandmother, who we dedicated our “How to be a Redhead” Beauty Book to, was a natural redhead.
-She experienced changes to her hair as she aged; first turning white in her 30’s and then realizing small portions of her hair were thinning and falling out.
+She experienced changes in her hair as she aged; first turning white in her 30’s and then realizing small portions of her hair were thinning and falling out.
 And both of our husbands (Adrienne’s hubby is a redhead!) are experiencing hair loss too, especially at the crosshairs and the crown of their heads.

 If you’re a redhead looking to stop HHL in its tracks, you’re in the right spot.
 This trait is controllable, so why not be proactive now before it’s too late?